Unit Testing

 Tests can also be run in “fail fast” mode, in which case they will run until the first test failure is encountered.

-For more information on the nose test runner, see the nose documentation.
+For more information on unittest functionality, see the unittest documentation.

 Django integration tests